znsio/specmatic-documentation/documentation/api_gateways.md

 This way, the API provider can run contract tests using the contract as is, and the internal consumer can stub it out.

-That leaves the external consumer.
+That leaves the external consumer, which needs to use the contract for service virtualisation.

-Specmatic provides a hook that can be configured by the external consumer to load whenever the API is stubbed out.
-The hook is given the contract, and can modify it in memory just before it is loaded.
+Specmatic provides a hook named `stub_load_contract` in which the necessary modifications can be made to the provider contract, so that it looks exactly the way a consumer sees it.

-The hook name is `stub_load_contract`.

 Register it in [specmatic.json](/documentation/specmatic_json.html#hooks) in the section on hooks.